-EXECUTIVE FORUM: 6G Use Cases, Requirements, and Key Capabilities
+EXECUTIVE FORUM - 1: 6G Use Cases, Requirements, and Key Capabilities

-Abstract: Within the more-than-ten-year lifecycle of 6G, many aspects of our daily lives will be augmented by ultra-high speed and ultra-reliable wireless connections.
+Abstract: Within the more-than-ten-year lifecycle of 6G, many aspects of our daily lives will be augmented by ultra-high-speed and ultra-reliable wireless connections.
 Meanwhile, new technology enablers such as sensing, native AI, massive VLEO constellation are bringing new possibilities and new use cases to 6G with trustworthiness and sustainability as native features.
-It is envisioned that the use cases in 6G will not only include further enhanced communication oriented use cases, but also those with beyond communication purposes such as sensing and AI.
+It is envisioned that the use cases in 6G will not only include further enhanced communication-oriented use cases, but also those beyond communication purposes such as sensing and AI.
 In particular, 6G network functions will act as the fabric of the converged physical and cyber worlds.

-The continuous deep learning in the digital world serves as AI engine for the physical world, providing real-time inferences to facilitate all decision making.
+The continuous deep learning in the digital world serves as an AI engine for the physical world, providing real-time inferences to facilitate all decision-making.
 This imposes major challenges on the radio interface design, requiring extremely high throughput and ultra-low latency.
 From the physical world to the cyber world — this is a typical uplink channel — the primary application is sensing and the collection of big data for machine learning (ML).
-How to efficiently support massive distributed AI learning and inference with low bandwidth and energy consumption will be key to enable a future of connected intelligence.
+How to efficiently support massive distributed AI learning and inference with low bandwidth and energy consumption will be key to enabling a future of connected intelligence.

-A WCNC panel at this time – one year after ITU-R vision study and one year away from the vison recommendation – on 6G use cases, requirements and key capabilities would be a perfect opportunity to exchange views and promote common understanding.
+A WCNC panel at this time – one year after the ITU-R vision study and one year away from the vision recommendation – on 6G use cases, requirements, and key capabilities would be a perfect opportunity to exchange views and promote common understanding.

 Moderator: Dr. Wen Tong, CTO, Huawei Technologies Co., Ltd., Canada